 Type 1 diabetes results from the destruction of insulin-producing cells in the islets of the pancreas.
 Islet cell transplantation involves extracting islet cells from the pancreas of a deceased donor and implanting them in the liver of someone with Type 1.
 This minor procedure is usually done twice for each transplant patient, and can be performed with minimal risk using a needle under local anaesthetic.

-As of 2008, the UK is fortunate to have the first government-funded islet transplant programme in the world.
-As of 2013, 95 islet transplants had been performed in 65 people in the UK.
+In 2008, the UK launched the first government-funded islet transplant programme in the world.
+As of March 2015, 152 islet transplants had been performed in the UK since the launch.
 Islet cell transplants are now available through the NHS for people who satisfy the criteria given below.